SciML/Optimization.jl/docs/src/optimization_packages/cmaevolutionstrategy.md

 ## Example

-The Rosenbrock function can optimized using the `CMAEvolutionStrategyOpt()` as follows:
+The Rosenbrock function can be optimized using the `CMAEvolutionStrategyOpt()` as follows:

 ```@example CMAEvolutionStrategy
 using Optimization, OptimizationCMAEvolutionStrategy